 Got some friends coming to town and not sure where to even begin on your potential itinerary?
-Anj & Honey to the rescue.
-Here' your Ultimate Guide to 48 Hours in Singapore.
+Here’ your Ultimate Guide to 48 Hours in Singapore.

 7am – Beat the jetlag at Singapore Botanic Gardens